bgeng777/flink-ai-extended/flink-ai-flow/QUICKSTART.md

 The outputs of each job can be found under `${AIRFLOW_HOME}/logs/airflow_dag_example/job_1/`, `${AIRFLOW_HOME}/logs/airflow_dag_example/job_2/` and `${AIRFLOW_HOME}/logs/airflow_dag_example/job_3/`.

-### Stop the Airflow Server and the AI Flow Master Server
+#### Stop the Airflow Server and the AI Flow Master Server

 Run following command to stop the servers:

 ```shell
 stop-aiflow.sh
 ```
-## Run in Docker
+## Get Started in Docker
-The Dockerfile is also provided, which helps users start a Flink AI Flow server.
+The Dockerfile is also provided, which helps users start a Flink AI Flow server with out-of-the-box environment.
 You can build an image like this:
 ```shell
 docker build --rm -t flink-ai-extended/flink-ai-flow:v1 .
 ```